szabgab/slides/python/biology.md

 ![](examples/science/sequences_err.py)

-## Download data
-{id: bio-python-download-data}

-Use the NCBI (National Center for Biotechnology Information) database to search  manually for [nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide) or tons of other types of data.
-Then one can download the files manually from the web site.

-## Read FASTA, GenBank files
+## Download and Read FASTA, GenBank files
 {id: bio-python-read-fasta-files}

 For example the data about Orchids in two formats: